-- a. explain why the administrative reassignment is taking place; - b. provide the effective date for reassignment; - c. give the employee a reasonable amount of time (normally thirty [30] calendar days) to accept or reject the reassignment; and - d. inform the employee of their right to fully discuss employment, retirement, benefits, and termination options associated with the administrative reassignment with representatives/specialists of the employee's local Human Resource Management Office.
+a.
+Explain why the reassignment is taking place.

+- b.
+Provide the effective date for the reassignment. - c.
+When applicable, give the employee a reasonable time (normally thirty [30] calendar days) to accept or reject the reassignment. - d.
+Inform the employee of their right to discuss employment, retirement, benefits, and termination options associated with the reassignment with representatives/ specialists of the employee's local Human Resources Management Office, and their Union Representative.